spencertipping/phi/doc/interpreter.md

 references get flattened into cyclic edges.
 Is this sufficient to unroll stuff?

 Let's not worry about unrolling just yet.
 If the graph works correctly otherwise, we won't need any particular special-casing.
+No eager unfolding.
+It's unclear how we handle the type of a recursive function.

 ## Sequential evaluation and exceptions
 > Code can be compiled into a parser over result values; then we have sequences